 Defining our fears makes them easier to control.
 In a Ted Talk, Tim Ferriss, the bestselling author, teaches us to write a fear checklist.
 Doing this helps define our fears to help us manage them more effectively.
 Make this an exercise.
 Take a piece of paper and divide it into 3 columns: your fears, what happens in the worst-case scenario, and what can be done about it.
-This list will show you what you are afraid of in reality, and what you miss out should you cave in to the fear.
+This list will show you what you are afraid of in reality, and what you miss out on should you cave in to fear.

 Fear of the unknown

 Many people fear the dark.
 They do not know what lurks in the shadows.
 They prefer not to think about it.
 They don’t know what they’ll do if their worst fears come to life.
 Would they be paralyzed or would they have the strength to confront it?
 This comes from our days of hunting, as the unknown wild was not safe to wander off into, and the close proximity of the known tribe ensured health and life.

 Many people tend to live with multiple notions of how everything is supposed to be.
 The home, family, work — they have a built-in idea of how everything should work.
 They couldn’t stand it if it were otherwise.
 A change in the normal routine sends them into a frenzy.
 Excitement and a sense of adventure are what you need to cultivate during these times.

 Life is unpredictable.
 No matter how much we plan, it doesn’t need to work out that way.
 No matter how much we believe or visualize, some things never come to pass.
 That’s just the harsh reality of life.